liAmirali/XOpro/README.md

 ### Web Game (html file)

-In your browser, open the file:
+In your browser, open this file:

     /www/index.html